Boen97/BackStore/notes/os/three-easy-pieces/virtualization/2-processes.md

 - `space sharing` where a resource is divided among those who wish to use it for example, disk space is naturally a space shared resouce once a block is assigned to a file, it is normally not assigned to another file

+## The Abstraction: A Process

+- the abstraction provided by the OS of a running program is something we will call a `process`
+- a process is simply a running program.

+to understand what constitutes a process, we thus have to understand its `machine state`: what a program can read or update when it is running? at any time, what parts of the machine are important to the execution of this program?

+1. memory

+one obvious component of `machine state` that comprises a process is its `memory` instructions lie in memory, the data that the running program reads and writes sits in memory as well. thus the memory that the process can address (called its `address space`) is part of the process.

+2. registers

+many instructions explicitly read or update registers and thus clearly they important to the process

+note that there are some special registers that form part of this machine state. for example, the `program counter(PC) or instruction pointer(IP)` tell us which instruction of the program will execute next. similary, a `stack pointer` and associated `frame pointer` are used to manage the stack for function parameters, local variables, and return addresses.

+3. persistent storage devices

+program often access persistent storage devices, such I/O information might include a list of the files the process has open.